Have you ever wished you could mess around with WordPress without the trouble or cost of installing it on a web hosting server?

 Step 3: Configure Your XAMPP Environment

-Note: If you plan on turning this into a WordPress Multisite, you can only use ports 80 or 443.
-If that’s the case, you can create whichever one you want to use now or use the workaround later (more on that at the bottom of this post).
+Note: If you plan on turning this into a WordPress Multisite, you can only use ports 80 or 443 (that are already automatically set for you once you start the Apache module).
+More on that later.

 Step 4: Create a Database